Configuring the tunnel in the AWS Console

 - Under Virtual Private Network in the left menu, go to Site-to-SiteVPN Connections.

 - Enter the name tag (for example, US_HQ).

 - Select the Customer Gateway that you have created.

 - Under Routing Options, select Static.

-- Fill in the following Static IP Prefixes: 10.XXX.0.0/16 (according to your Perimeter 81 network subnet).ImportantThis address might differ in case you haven't chosen the default subnet mask for your tunnel.
+- Fill in your Perimeter 81 network subnet (Usually 10.255.0.0/16).ImportantThis address might differ in case you haven't chosen the default subnet mask for your tunnel.

 10. Select Create VPN Connection.

 11. A message should display indicating that a VPN Connection Request was created successfully.

 Configuring the routing rules to the default gateway

 - Select the VPC section in the AWS Console and enter the Route table associated with your VPC.